MinaProtocol/mina/src/app/libp2p_helper/README.md

     * Generates a new key pair, along with peer id
     * Returns the generated key pair
  * getListeningAddrs
-    * Returns set of addresses (external and internal) of the libp2p node (something like a self-portait)
+    * Returns set of addresses (external and internal) of the libp2p node (something like a self-portrait)
  * listen
     * Start listening to the new peers.
  * setGatingConfig